Fallen officers sought bridges between NYPD, communities

 Associated Press

-Wilbert Mora, too, knew it from his youth in East Harlem, and spent his college years thinking about ways to address it.
+Wilbert Mora, too, knew it from his youth in East Harlem, and spent his college years thinking about ways to bridge the divide.

-Both sought to be catalysts of change when they joined the police force.

-Friends this week have been remembering the officers as caring and dedicated.
-Mora was a gentle giant, with a strong physique and a warm heart.
-Rivera was a doting newlywed who would FaceTime his wife from his locker.
+Friends have been remembering the officers as caring and dedicated.
+Mora, a gentle giant with a strong physique and a warm heart and Rivera was a doting newlywed who’d FaceTime his wife from his locker.

-“She said it was a dangerous situation,” recalled Caraballo.
-But the son insisted, and his mom relented.
-“She said, ‘OK.
-I support you.’”

-At a vigil Wednesday night outside the precinct house where Rivera and Mora worked, hundreds of their fellow officers and scores of people from the community filled the street.

-Stephanie McGraw, founder of anti-domestic violence group We All Really Matter, said she got to know Mora during frequent visits to the 32nd precinct.
+Stephanie McGraw, founder of anti-domestic violence group We All Really Matter, said she got to know Mora during frequent visits to the police station where he worked.

 “He was from from the hood,” McGraw said.
 “He understood the importance of getting into this very crucial and important role as a police officer — to not only make a difference but to bring some more men and women of color into the NYPD.”

-Rivera grew up in Inwood, a neighborhood on the northern tip of Manhattan where many residents hail from the Dominican Republic.
+Hundreds of officers and scores of residents attended a vigil for the slain officers Wednesday night.

-“Officer Rivera and Officer Mora made a decision that they wanted to be part of the solution,” said the Rev. Ronald Sullivan of the Christian Parish for Spiritual Renewal.
+“Officer Rivera and Officer Mora made a decision that they wanted to be part of the solution,” the Rev. Ronald Sullivan said.
 “We’re not believing the narrative that the community and the police are on different teams.”

 In an essay describing why he became a police officer, Rivera recalled the injustice of being pulled over in a taxi and seeing officers frisk his brother.